Warm and comforting, this Ninja Foodi Split Pea Soup with the ham bone will cure every craving you have for those classic Split Pea Soup flavors!!

 This recipe for Foodi Split Pea Soup is hearty enough as a meal on its own.
 If you wanted to serve something along with it, then I’d probably serve:

-- Crusty, fresh bread with butter like this Homemade Bread made in the Foodi by The Salted Pepper!
+- Crusty, fresh bread with butter like this Homemade French Bread by Cooking with Karli

 - Crisp, crunchy crackers (to give more texture while eating the soup)